department-of-veterans-affairs/va.gov-team/Rollout/leads and escalation paths.md

 👑 = ultimate decision maker

-## Pause / Pivot / Continue Discussion Group
+## Go / No Go Group

-- 👑 Chris Johnston: Product Owner
+- 👑 Product Lead
+  - Chris Johnston
+- Product
+  - Andrew Hughey
+  - Marcy Jacobs
+- Engineering
+  - James Kassemi
-- Engineering: James Kassemi, Alex Loer
+  - Alex Loehr
+- DevOps
+  - Wyatt Walter
+- Design + Research
+  - Lauren Alexanderson
+  - Andy Lewendowski
-- Design + Research: Lauren Alexanderson, Andy Lewendowski, Jeff Barnes
+  - Jeff Barnes
+- Content
-- Content: Melissa Schaff
+  - Melissa Schaff
-- Product: Andrew Hughey, Marcy Jacobs
+- Implementation
+  - Rachael Roueché (703 489 0705, rachael.roueche@adhocteam.us)
-- Implementation: Rachael Roueché, Mina Farzad
+  - Mina Farzad
+- Marketing and Communications
+  - Clare Martorana
-- Marketing and Communications: Clare Martorana, Mandi Lindner
+  - Mandi Lindner

-## "On Call" escalation paths

-"On call" means available to respond via email -> slack -> phone if there's an urgent issue that needs addressing for usability testing or demo'ing reasons.

-- **NSOC**
+- **NSOC: ?**
-- **ID.me rep**
+- **EVSS: ?**
-- **OIT rep: ?**
+- **EWIS: ?**
-- **Help Desk: ?**
+- **ID.me: ?**
 - **OIT: ?**
+- **Call Center: ?**
 - **MHV: ?**
 - **ID.me: ?**
+- **TeamSite: Josh Tuscher?**
+- **Foresee: ?**
+- **Medallia: ?**
+- **AWS technical manager: ?**

+## "On Call" escalation contacts

+### Who to contact if you see a problem:

+"On call" means available to respond via cell phone if there's an urgent issue that needs addressing for usability testing or demo'ing reasons.

+- Product/implementation/general issues: Rachael Roueche (report out or hand off to Chris Johnston)
+- Engineering and DevOps issues: James Kassemi (report out to Alex Loehr, Chris Johnston)
+- Design and IA issues: Rachael Roueche (report out to Chris Johnston, Andy Lewendowski, Jeff Barnes)
+- Content issues: Rachael Roueche (report out to Melissa Schaff, Chris Johnston)
+- Marketing and communications issues: Rachael Roueche (hand off to Clare Martorana, Mandi Lindner, Chris Johnston)
 - **NSOC: ?**
+- **EWIS: ?**
+- **ID.me: ?**
+- **OIT: ?**
+- **Call Center: ?**
+- **MHV: ?**
+- **ID.me: ?**
 - **TeamSite: Josh Tuscher?**
 - **Foresee: ?**
 - **Medallia: ?**
 - **AWS technical manager: ?**
-- Overall Implementation: Mina -> Rachael -> Chris
-- Engineering: Nick (hydra), Eugene (dragons), Kam (griffin) -> James
-- DevOps: Wyatt -> James
-- Content: Beth -> Jennifer Lee?
-- Design: Amy -> Andy?
+- **EVSS: ?**

+### Who the escalation contacts can work with for implementation in an emergency:

+General: Mina Farzad
+Ops: Wyatt Walter > Craig Butler > Ryan Watson Sitewide Engineering: Nick Sullivan > Rob Wilkinson Header/footer injections: Ben Shyong > Nick Sullivan
+API: Patrick Vinograd > Ed Paget
+Content: Danielle Thierry > ?
+Design: ?

+## Rules of Engagement for Escalation during Oct 9 - Nov 9

+**Please use good judgement in determining whether something is truly an emergency and needs escalation outside of normal working hours.**

-### Oct 9 - Oct 15
+### Oct 9 - Oct 12: "Critical Feature Complete"

-All members on these paths agree to be responsive during reasonable business hours (M - F , 9 AM ET - 6 PM ET) via the email -> slack -> phone escalation path as needed to support usability testing and demos.
+On call escalation contacts will be responsive during reasonable business hours (M - F , 9 AM ET - 6 PM ET) via cell phone to support emergencies.

 Alex, Paul, Curtis, James travel to NSOC in WV to meet team and establish working relationships.

+### Oct 15 - 17

+On call escalation contacts may not be fully available due to Ad Hoc retreat and the full day DSVA workshops.
+Call Rachael Roueche if there is a true emergency.

-### Oct 16 - Nov 4
+### Oct 18 - Nov 4

-All members on these paths agree to be responsive during a broader range of hours (7 days a week, 9 AM ET - 9 PM ET) via the email -> slack -> phone escalation path as needed to support urgent fixes during this unmoderated site usage time.
+On call escalation contacts will be responsive during a broader range of hours (7 days a week, 9 AM ET - 9 PM ET) via the cell phone to support emergencies.

-- [ ] NLT Nov 1, Chris Gansen (lead ops engineer for healthcare.gov) reviews:
-   - [ ] Testing posture
-   - [ ] Monitoring posture
-   - [ ] Runbook
-   - [ ] Incident Management Plan
-   - [ ] Launch tik-tok
-- [ ] Ops Readiness Report (Chris G.)

-**Please use good judgement in determining whether something is truly "urgent" and needs escalation outside of normal working hours.**

 ### Nov 5 - 9

+On call escalation contacts will be responsive at all hours via cell phone as needed to support emergency pre-launch, launch, and post-launch needs.

 The following members will be on site at NSOC in West Virginia:
 - [ ] Curtis?

-The following members will be in the in-person Team Space "war room ***Need Room Assignment***" from 6am to 10pm, at 811 Vermont.
+The following members will be in-person ***Location with good internet TBD***" from 9am to 10pm.

-- [ ] Chris
+- Chris Johnston
+- Alex Loehr ?
-- [ ] James
+- James Kassemi
-- [ ] Paul (escort needed)
+- Paul Smith  (if not at NSOC)
+- Curtis Mejeur (if not at NSOC)
-- [ ] Elizabeth
+- Elizabeth Lewis
-- [ ] Rachael
+- Rachael Roueche
-- [ ] Larry (escort needed)
-- [ ] Curtis (escort needed)

-All members on these paths agree to be responsive at all hours via the email -> slack -> phone escalation path as needed to support urgent pre-launch, launch, and post-launch work.

-- Pentest completed by Demian Ginther

-**Please use good judgement in determining whether something is truly "urgent" and needs escalation outside of normal working hours.**
+- ***Others TBD***

+### Nov 10 - onward (if launch is stable)

+Back to standard on call coverage via pager duty

+---

+Move to "launch checklist"

 ** Go No Go **